The Truth About Chemical

 Chemical health assessments are also

 known as chemical health evaluations, chemical dependency assessments,

 alcohol and drug assessments and

 more.
-Many places provide chemical
+Many places provide chemical health

 assessments: hospitals, treatment centers, government agencies, and

-private, independent chemical
+private, independent chemical health evaluators.

 Below are four things you should know

 before scheduling an appointment for your chemical assessment.